 They also reached the Spanish cup final but lost against Real Madrid by 6-1, needless to say.
 Another case in point was when Barcelona B were demoted from 2A to 2B, Barcelona C were automatically relegated from 2B to division 3.
 In order to avoid manipulation of teams, only players under 23 (25 with a professional contract) can switch between first and second teams, and first team players cannot play in the reserve team as they do in England, for example when coming back after an injury.

-Spanish squads are closely regulated in Spain, and transfers between teams are much more limited than in England.
-Spanish and EU players cannot switch between teams in the same division during a season, and teams register a fixed first team squad of 25 players for the whole footballing year.
-A window does however open up for one month from mid-December allowing players who have not played more than say four games for their clubs in the season to be transferred.
+Spanish squads are closely regulated in Spain, and transfers between teams are more limited than in e.g. England.
+There are limitations on players switching between teams in the same division during a season, and clubs register a first team squad of a maximum of 25 players for the whole footballing year.
+A window does however open up for one month in January allowing players who have not played much for their clubs in the season to be transferred.
 First team players wear numbers one to 25, and juniors are numbered from 26 onwards (see above).
-Non EU players were limited to four per squad as from the 2000/2001 season, with only three allowed on the playing field at the same time.
-This will be further reduced in coming years.
+Non EU players are limited to three per squad, and there are plans to reduce this further in coming years.

 As in England and most European countries, there are three points for a win and one for a draw.
 If clubs are level on points, the particular goal average between the two sides counts before the general goal average.
 So, for example, if X beats Y 2-1 at home, and loses 2-0 away during the course of the season, Y is placed higher in the league, even if their general goal average is worse.
 If 3 or 4 teams are equal, only the matches between those teams are taken into account, and a mini-league table is computed to decide who has finished higher.

 La Copa del Rey, the Spanish cup competition, is given less importance than in England, and seems to be played just to fill one more place in European competitions.
 Many managers have been sacked for winning the cup and not the league, but very few the other way round!